 I am pedantic about a bedtime ritual, and truly believe that what you do during the day will affect your sleep, so I try to set myself up for a good rest by being kind to my mind and body throughout the day, as much as is possible with the stresses that come with running a business.
 My bedtime routine includes no screen time at least an hour before turning in (because the blue light can wreak havoc with the production of melatonin which is key to feeling sleepy), dimming the lights (again, melatonin is suppressed with bright lights), reading a few pages of a book that's not too stimulating and keeping a pen and paper next to my bed to jot down any thoughts or to-do’s that crop up before I fall asleep, so I can get it off my mind and onto a piece of paper - which helps to quieten my thoughts.

-Do you have any personal experience with CBD?
+Do you have any personal experience?

-I have used a CBD oil before (to help with sleep), and once I got used to the fairly grassy taste, I loved the calmness it brought to my frame of mind.
+I have used a oil before (to help with sleep), and once I got used to the fairly grassy taste, I loved the calmness it brought to my frame of mind.

 What advice do you have for our readers on how to live a more balanced lifestyle?